quantxt/api-docs/README.md

 `category` (optional) and is only produced if the found phrase was associated with a category.
 `dict_name` assigned by user when creating a dictionary `dict_id` returned by **Theia** once a dictionary is created.

-The `str` is a search phrase and the `category` is the actual word or phrase that represents the entity.

 **Theia** uses various strategies for matching on dictionary phrases allowing users to configure the fuzziness of search.
 User can also provide a list synonyms and stop phrases for the value matching.
 For example, user can only have "Apple Inc" as one phrase in the dictionary and provide "inc", "corp", "corporation" and "company" as synonyms, allowing you to find all occurrences of "Apple the Company", "Apple Corporations" and "Apple Corp" in the content.